AkashCoder99/re-sell-ution/Sprint1.md

 # ReSellution — EPIC 01 & EPIC 02 (MVP Foundation)

-ReSellution is a full-stack local marketplace platform (OLX-style) where users can list, discover, and buy/sell pre-owned items in their city.
+ReSellution is a full-stack local marketplace platform where users can list, discover, and buy/sell pre-owned items in their city.

 This README covers **only**: